Graduate Medicine Course

 Due to the competitive nature of the course, it is important that you make sure you meet or will meet the below pre-medical requirements and that you have appropriate healthcare experience before you apply for the course.

-All applicants must meet the following requirements before entry: Applicants must have A Level Chemistry or an equivalent qualification passed at grade A or above within seven years of entry, and one of Biology/Human Biology, Physics, Mathematics (at A or AS level).
+The second set must be met before entry and will be added as offer conditions if you haven’t met them already.
+For these, applicants must have A Level Chemistry or an equivalent qualification passed at grade A or above within seven years of entry, and one of Biology/Human Biology, Physics, Mathematics (at A or AS level).
 Many candidates apply whilst studying for these if they took different subjects originally – candidates do not need to have completed them in order to apply.

 Applicants holding or sitting qualifications they believe to be comparable to the A-levels listed above will need to demonstrate to our satisfaction that those qualifications involve an appropriate level of scientific and mathematical understanding, and are advised to contact us for guidance before applying.
 Information on international A level equivalent qualifications can be found here.